shahsdharmil/Mini-projects-for-HTML-CSS-JS/README.md

 8. Form Input Wave - Styling for taking input in a wave.
 9. Sound Board - Play different sounds on clicking a button.
 10. Dad Jokes - Display and change jokes on the click of a button.
-11. Event Keycodes - Show the codes of a key by
+11. Event Keycodes - Show the codes of a key by clicking